Bank and Utility Scams

 • If you ever receive a call informing you of a problem with your account, hang up and contact the company yourself using a verified number.

 If you think you may be a victim of identity theft, contact the Identity Theft Resource Center for toll-free, no-cost assistance at (888) 400-5530.
 Find more information about current scams and alerts here.
-For full details of this scam check out this article from NCPR.com.
+For full details of bank and utility scams, check out this article from NCPR.com.

 How much information are you putting out there?
 It’s probably too much.
 To help you stop sharing Too Much Information, sign up for the In the Loop.